KevJord76/milestone-project-1/README.md

 - The biggest issue/problem that I encountered was to make sure that my screen/section heights and widths worked correctly on the different screen sizes.
 I had to make adjustments to these settings to get my responsive design to work correctly.

+- I was getting a validation error on my style.css file when I was testing it on Jigsaw validator in relation to my import font line of code.
+I had to add a plus sign instead of a space to the primary font name that I was importing which solved my problem.

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: